CE-Programming/asm-docs/pages/tutorials/asm/gettingstarted.md

  ld (mpLcdCtrl),a
 ```

-Congradulations!
+Great!
 Now if you write the number from corresponding to the palette into the LCD data located at VRAM, the pixels will be set to the color at that palette offset.

 Now, let's fill the screen with your favorite color.
 Simply choose one of the color indexes, and add it to the following code: